 The groove in the blade allows for an even pressure around the nail as you cut.
 This helps prevent the nails from cracking or splitting.
 However, if your dog has brittle nails that easily break, the best thing is to file or grind rather than clip your dog’s nails.

 Dog nail scissors are not as precise as guillotine clippers, but you can still easily avoid cutting into the quick.
-There is no safety guard to guide the amount of nail cut, so if the quick is not visible, clip by tiny 1/16˝ increments at a time.
+There is no safety guard to guide the amount of nail cut, so if the quick is not visible, clip in tiny 1/16˝ increments at a time.

 Keep in mind that these types of clippers are only suitable for very small dogs that weigh less than around 7 pounds.
-Dog nails scissors are not strong enough to make a clean cut on thicker nails.
+Dog nail scissors are not strong enough to make a clean cut on thicker nails.